Why are there foodbanks in a rich country?

 Quakers seek to engage with politicians across Britain, at the local, national and international level.
 We can help Quakers to understand more about the UK government in Westminster, the Scottish Parliament, the Welsh Assembly, the European Parliament, and local councils.

-Parliament is currently considering the European Union Withdrawal Bill, often referred to as the Great Repeal Bill.
-Many other political issues have been temporarily laid to one side while Parliament considers legislation around leaving the European Union.
+Parliament has recently passed the European Union Withdrawal Bill, sometimes referred to as the Great Repeal Bill.
+The Parliamentary timetable remains dominated by legislation and debate on issues related to leaving the European Union.

-Sally Hamwee, a member of the House of Lords, is sponsoring a Private Member's Bill on Refugees and Family Reunion (offsite link).
+Sally Hamwee (offsite link), a member of the House of Lords, is sponsoring a Private Member's Bill on Refugees and Family Reunion (offsite link).
 A similar bill (offsite link) is being taken forward in the House of Commons by SNP MP Angus MacNeil (offsite link).
-If you are interested in the debate, or simply wish to offer thanks and support, please do email her at email@example.com or firstname.lastname@example.org.
+If you are interested in the debates, or simply wish to offer thanks and support, please do email them at email@example.com or firstname.lastname@example.org.

 An Immigration Bill is expected around the turn of the year.
-We are likely to be asking for three things to be included in it: family reunion, clarification on right to work, and limits to detention, and changes to the standards of proof for those who have experienced torture or persecution.
+We are likely to be asking for four things to be included in it: family reunion, clarification on right to work, limits to detention, and changes to the standards of proof for those who have experienced torture or persecution.

 Consultations and debate regarding the UK's human rights framework are expected within the next year.
 Some consultation has already taken place.
 The government's explanatory notes say that it will include measures to reform and modernise the UK human rights framework, which would "better protect against abuse of the system and misuse of human rights laws and would restore common sense to their application" and "be based on those set out in the European Convention on Human Rights, while also taking into account our common law tradition".

-In 2016-17 Ruth Cadbury MP (Labour, Brentford & Isleworth) sponsored a Private Member's Bill on Peace Tax.
+In 2016-17 Ruth Cadbury MP (Labour, Brentford & Isleworth) sponsored a Private Member's Bill on Peace Tax (offsite link).
 Due to the end of that parliamentary year (as well as the election afterwards), the Bill ran out of time and was withdrawn.
-Please do contact Ruth to thank her for raising the issue.
+Please do contact Ruth (offsite link) to thank her for raising the issue.